CognitiveScale/cortex-cli/src/commands/assets/templates/skill/daemon/README.md

 #### Files generated
+* `test/`
-* `skill.yaml` Skill definition
+  * `payload.json` Payload used when invoking Skill
+* `Dockerfile` Builds the Docker image for the Action
-* `main.py` Python3 code serving the daemon API
+* `main.py` Code for Cortex daemon
+* `Makefile` Used to perform deployment steps
+* `README.md` Provides the objectives, requirements, and instructions for generating and deploying the Skill.
-* `requirements.txt` Python3 libraries dependencies
+* `requirements.txt` Dependencies and libraries
-* `Dockerfile` to build Docker image for this skill
+* `skill.yaml` Skill definition and Action mapping

 #### Steps

 A Makefile is provided to do these steps.
 Set environment variables `DOCKER_PREGISTRY_URL` (like <docker-registry-url>/<namespace-org>) and `PROJECT_NAME` (Cortex Project Name) and use Makefile to deploy Skill.
-`make all` will build and push Docker image, deploy Cortex Action and Skill, and then invoke Skill to test.
+`make all` will build and push Docker image, deploy Cortex Skill, and then invoke Skill to test.

 1. Modify the main executable (`main.py` by default) run by the action image's entrypoint/command to handle the action's custom logic.
 2. Modify the `requirements.txt` file to provide packages or libraries that the action requires.